Ziaeemehr/workshop_scripting/README.md

 ​
 The slides and codes are avalable from [here](http://hplgit.github.io/scipro-primer/) and [here](http://folk.uio.no/hpl/scripting/).
 Also take a look at the [these Examples](http://hplgit.github.io/primer.html/doc/pub/class/._class-readable000.html#table_of_contents)
-​

-To install the required packages:
+*To install the required packages*:

-​
 **Ubuntu & Debian**

-​
 sudo apt-get install python-numpy python-scipy python-matplotlib ipython ipython-notebook python-pandas python-sympy python-nose

-​
 Or install from anaconda:

-​
 **Windows, Mac and linux**
-​

 https://www.anaconda.com/download/
-​